tushortz/USGS-Earthquakes---Angular-JS/README.md

 $ python -m SimpleHTTPServer 8000
 ```

 > Note: `$` represents the terminal prompt.
-You shouldn't type it in your code
+You shouldn't type it in your code.
+It is also possible you may need to run this on `python 2` or find a python 3 equivalent.

 then you go to your web browser and type http://localhost:8000